Stigmatization due to dementia (STELDA)

 - What consequences of stigmatization are experienced?

-The aim is to examine in greater depth the forms of stigmatization experienced due to dementia at a younger age in order to identify specific approaches to combat the stigmatization of people with dementia and their adult relatives.
+The aim was to examine in depth the forms of stigmatization experienced in relation to younger-onset dementia in order to identify concrete entry points for counteracting the stigmatization of people living with dementia and their families.

 Methods